Learning Disability Today

 Whilst the world marks International Day of Persons with Disabilities, the NHS is experiencing a shrinking supply of learning disability nurses

 Not only are fewer numbers applying for nursing training courses, but one in three of those who enrol are failing to complete the courses, as revealed by Health Education England last month.
-The most common reason given for leaving a course before completion was finances, with many concerned that they were not earning enough to maintain their studies.
+The most common reason given for leaving a course before completion was finances, with many concerned that nurses don’t earn enough to maintain their studies.
 63% of bursary students surveyed as part of the report said that they would not have applied for the course if the bursary had not been available.

 Nurses are essential to the NHS; if we don’t recruit nurses, we have no NHS.